 The course gives an introduction to international legal philosophy.
-The course provides basic knowledge about some of the most dominant positions such as legal positivism and legal realism.
-It also gives an insight into current international discourse about the character and objectives of law as a functioning element of a modern democratic society founded on the rule of law.
+The course provides basic knowledge about perspectives in legal philosophy on the character and objectives of law as a functioning element of a modern democratic society founded on the rule of law.
 It also gives an insight into central debates concerning the character and role of legal argumentation.

 Based on the course the student should be able to

-- distinguish and compare the differences between dominant positions in international discourse of legal philosophy
+compare and evaluate differences between such central positions in international discourse of legal philosophy

-- identify, discuss and state opinions about central questions in current international discourse, such as the question of the character and role of adjudication in a modern democratic society based on the rule of law.
+- identify, discuss and state opinions about the character and role of legal argumentation in a modern democratic society based on the rule of law.

 Required Previous Knowledge